Life as a Digital Nomad: My Advice and Truths

 In October 2011 I changed careers from a full-time job in the City of London (working in a very corporate industry) to a freelance career as a copywriter, blogger and author of fiction.
-For over two years, I was nomadic, working as I travelled with my partner who is also location-independent.
-I lived and worked in countries like Morocco, Thailand, Malaysia, Portugal and France, and we stayed in places for as short a time as a few days, to more than three months.
+For over two years, I was a so-called digital nomad, working as I travelled with my partner who is also location-independent.
+I lived and worked in countries like Morocco, Thailand, Malaysia, Finland, Norway, Canada, Portugal and France, and we stayed in places for as short a time as a few days, to more than three months.

-Below you will find answers to the questions I am most commonly asked regarding becoming and being a "digital nomad", most of which I answered while I was still travelling so that's why they may seem a bit outdated if you're a regular reader.
-You can also find advice for beginner freelancers here, as well as some productivity advice here.
+Below you will find answers to the questions I am most commonly asked about how to become a digital nomad, and what life is really like when you work and travel.
+Most of this post was written while I was still travelling so it may all seem a bit outdated if you're a regular reader.
+You can find more updated posts on related topics like advice for beginner freelancers here, as well as some productivity advice here.
 You may also like these posts about how to become location independent, and deciding between a job that pays the bills and something new that you're more passionate about.

 Digital Nomad: "A digital nomad is someone who leverages technology and the internet to work remotely and more generally conduct their lifestyle in a nomadic manner. *